Skip to content

 Label Creator

-URI dct_creator_sm
+URI https://opengeometadata.org/ogm-aardvark/#creator

 Obligation Suggested

-Multivalued true
+Multivalued True

-Purpose To credit the person/organization that collected or authored the resource
+Purpose To credit the person/organization that collected or authored the resource.

 Entry Guidelines The suggested controlled vocabulary is the Library of Congress Name Authority File.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value ["Geological Survey (U.S.)"]
+Example Value ["Geological Survey (U.S.)"]

 Element Set DCMI